Castor oil may help soften dry skin around milia, but it has not been proven to dissolve milia or remove them on its own.

 What is the best way to use castor oil for milia?

 Start with pure, cold-pressed castor oil on clean, dry skin.
-Apply a small amount to the affected area and gently massage it in.
-Regular use helps soften milia and encourages natural skin turnover for clearer skin.
+Apply a very small amount to the affected area and gently massage it around the bump without pressing hard.
+If your skin is oily or sensitive, rinse it off after 20-30 minutes instead of leaving it overnight.

 Can castor oil cause irritation when used for milia?